aleksandersousa/google-translate-api-nodejs/README.md

 **NOTE2: The limit of the text parameter are 5000 characters.**

+**NOTE3: Make sure that you're using firefox geckodriver and the geckodriver is in the PATH.**

 A example of valid url is: ```https://localhost:5000/api/v1/translation?sourceLang=en&targetLang=pt&text=test```

 **_- The query string must to be like this:_**